11 Properties of Sewing Thread

 5. Minimum loop strength:

-The loop strength of weaker loop is termed as minimum loop strength.
+The loop strength of the weaker loop is termed as minimum loop strength.
 It is used to determine the performance of sewing thread in the stitch.

 6. Elongation at break:

 Elongation at break is the extension of sewing thread at breaking point.
 It is expressed in percentage.
-It is too much important for extensibility of seam.
+It is too much important for the extensibility of seam.

-7. Stress strain curve:
+7. Stress-strain curve:

 10. Abrasion resistance:

 Abrasion resistance is the frictional resistance of one sewing thread to another.
-It has great importance to determine the sewing performance of thread which is measured by using special machine and method.
+It has great importance to determine the sewing performance of thread which is measured by using a special machine and method.